florianmainguy/florianmainguy.github.io/_posts/2015-10-23-journey-through-top-part-2.markdown

 Basically, all the usual functionalities of a chess game have been implemented!

 I'm a chess player, so I wanted to be able to play chess with the true rules.
-I would have found really annoying if I couldn't castle because it's part of the strategy of the game.
+I would have found it really annoying if I couldn't castle because it's part of the strategy of the game.
 Now, let's have a look at the design.

 ## OOP, check!